azoviktor/compatible-fundamental-triples/README.md

 # Compatible triples of fundamental and essential matrices
-Code and computations for studying compatible triples of fundamental and essential matrices
+Code and computations for studying compatible triples of fundamental and essential matrices.

-## Running julia code
+## Running julia code for the representation theory part

 1. Download and install Julia from the [official website](https://julialang.org/downloads/).
 2. Install the Julia package [DecomposingGroupRepresentations.jl](https://github.com/MultivariatePolynomialSystems/DecomposingGroupRepresentations.jl) according to the instructions in the repo.